appbaseio/Docs/content/docs/search/relevancy.md

 You can see it present on all the views with a `Test Search Relevancy` button.

 **Raw view:** The Raw view lets you see the underlying search API call as well as modify it and see the response as a raw JSON.
-Under the hood, appbase.io uses the [ReactiveSearch API](/docs/search/reactivesearch-api/) to make the search requests.
+Under the hood, ReactiveSearch uses the [ReactiveSearch API](/docs/search/reactivesearch-api/) to make the search requests.

 ![](https://i.imgur.com/j2K7nYB.png)